luxleather/SupportBot/commands-list.md

 "To see the most accurate stats concerning the ROIs, rewards frequencies and first reward delays for Telos masternodes, please check <https://masternodestats.info/> - The ROI you will see on other websites might be totally misleading.
 We have contacted those websites many times, but they don't seem so eager to solve the issue on their side, that's why one faithful member of our community decided to create his own accurate platform.
 Also, bear in mind that ANY kind of ROI you will see is nothing but an `instant snapshot`.
 A 50% yearly ROI now doesn't mean you will have 50% more coins at the end of the year by launching a node now.
 Because every node that is added to or withdrawn from the network will change this ROI (the more nodes are added, the more the rewards are `spread` so the lesser the ROI).
 The `real` ROI also has to take into consideration the natural growth of the coin (feel free to check the historic graphs for Telos, you'll find out that there's much more to it than just nodes `dry ROI`."

-**?100k**
+**?10M**

-"Every tier works on the basis of the 100k tier (the `King`) (the "new King" will be 10M after the July fork).
-For instance, if the 100k nodes receives, at one point, their first reward 4 days after first launch and then every 1.5 days, then the other tiers will see their delays multiplied accordingly.
-1k node will have 100x more delayed rewards than 100k.
-Everyday new 100k nodes join the network, so those delays get higher and higher..."
+"Every tier works on the basis of the 10M tier (the `King`) For instance, if the 10M nodes receives, at one point, their first reward 4 days after first launch and then every 1.5 days, then the other tiers will see their delays multiplied accordingly.
+100k node will have 100x more delayed rewards than 10M.
+Everyday new nodes join the network, so those delays get longer and longer..."

 **?bitdorado**